-- Tailgating doesn't make the person in front of you drive any faster, and may just get them irritated with you.
+- Tailgating doesn't make the person in front of you drive any faster.

-- If you must get ahead of the vehicle in front of you, maintain a proper distance and wait for a safe time in which to pass.
+- If you must get ahead of the vehicle in front of you, maintain a proper distance and wait for a safe time to pass.

 Wisconsin law is clear on tailgating: "The operator of a motor vehicle shall not follow another vehicle more closely than is reasonable and prudent, having due regard for the speed of such vehicle and the traffic upon and the condition of the highway."

-- Allow no less than 2 seconds between vehicles during the daytime.
+- Allow no less than two seconds between vehicles during the daytime.

-- Allow more leeway for different conditions: 3 seconds at night, and 4 seconds during inclement weather such as during rain, snow, or ice.
+- Allow more space for different conditions: three seconds at night, and four seconds during inclement weather such as during rain, snow, or ice.